 In September 2021, we entered into letter agreements with each of our named executive officers in connection with their continued employment with us.
 These employment agreements provide for "at will" employment, and the employment of each executive officer can be terminated by us or the executive officer at any time and for any reason.
 The letter agreement with Dr. Russo provides that she is entitled to an annual base salary of \$575,000 and is eligible to earn an annual bonus of up to 55% of her base salary.
-The letter agreement with Dr. Huber provides that he is entitled to an annual base salary of \$475,000 and is eligible to earn an annual bonus of 45% of his base salary.
-The letter agreement with Mr. Giovine provides that is entitled to an annual base salary of \$400,000 and is eligible to earn an annual bonus of 40% of his base salary.
+Effective January 1, 2023, our compensation committee increased Dr. Russo's annual base salary to \$598,000.
+In June 2022, the company amended and restated the agreement with Dr. Huber to reflect his appointment to president and head of research and development.
+The letter agreement with Dr. Huber, as amended and restated, provides that he is entitled to an annual base salary of \$500,000 and is eligible to earn an annual bonus of 50% of his base salary.
+Effective January 1, 2023, our compensation committee increased Dr. Huber's annual base salary to \$520,000.
+Dr. Huber's prior agreement provided that he was entitled to an annual base salary of \$475,000 and was eligible to earn an annual bonus of 45% of his base salary.
+The letter agreement with Mr. Giovine provided that he was entitled to an annual base salary of \$400,000 and was eligible to earn an annual bonus of 40% of his base salary, but Mr. Giovine resigned as our chief financial officer in August 2022 and did not receive an annual bonus for 2022.
 Except in the event of certain involuntary terminations of the executive officer's employment as described below, the executive officer must be an employee in good standing on the last day of the applicable bonus year in order to be eligible for any annual bonus.